rocket-icon

 Time of productivity is overall time new hires take to become productive by serving the task up to a benchmark that average workers produce in the exact position.

-This metric also bring-up many components of hiring factors like quality of hire and employee satisfaction.
+This metric also brings up many components of hiring factors like quality of hire and employee satisfaction.
 The employee with high quality and who feels happy at the workplace is likely to reach the productive benchmark faster.

 great onboarding can increase new hire productivity